 A journey towards high performing employees

 The employee onboarding journey is constituted by six general phases that describe the experience from the employee’s perspective, rather the organisation’s.
 The phases are not strictly time-bound, as phases can take a different amount of time for different people.
 In a Silkroad survey, 70% of new hires indicated they felt fully onboarded after the first quarter, while for 17%, the process was never-ending.
 The definition of the phases is based on the growing depth of the relationship between the employee and the organisation: from familiarity to identification to gaining confidence.
-To find out more about the characteristics of the relationship with employers in the employee experience, read this recent article on the topic.

 Different needs for different phases

 Employees need different things to build confidence in different phases of their relationship with an organisation.
 Interactions in each phase are customised to desired outcomes in terms of behaviour and relationship quality.
 The onboarding journey has already started before a new hire even begins at work.
 For example, once the contract is signed, it’s very human to feel some regret at other opportunities not taken.
 This can lead to a bumpy start.
 People need reassurance that they made the right choice in taking a job with an organisation.
 Later on in the process, once acclimatised, they might want to develop their skills so they can reach their full potential.
 Research shows that most employees don’t reach this stage, failing to gain the confidence needed to be work to their greatest capacity.
 It’s important to note that this is the stage where employees start to be high performing, therefore contributing the most to the organisation.

 New employees who go through a structured onboarding process are 69% more likely to be with the company after three years than those who didn’t.